Theodorea Regina Berry, Ed.D.

 and Dean, College of Undergraduate Studies

-Before joining UCF, she served as Professor and Department Chair of African American Studies, part of the College of Social Sciences, at San Jose State University.
-Prior to this appointment, Dr. Berry served as Associate Dean of Academic Affairs and Director of Graduate Recruitment and Engagement in The Graduate School at The University of Texas at San Antonio.
-She previously served as Director of the African American Studies Program (2014-2016) and the Graduate Advisor of Record for the Ph.D. in Interdisciplinary Learning and Teaching program (2014-2016).
+Dr. Berry joins the University of Central Florida after serving as Professor and Chair, Department of African American Studies in the College of Social Sciences at San Jose State University.
+Prior to this appointment, Dr. Berry served as Associate Dean of Academic Affairs and Director, Graduate Recruitment and Engagement in The Graduate School at The University of Texas at San Antonio.
+Prior to her appointment to the Graduate School, Dr. Berry served as Director of the African American Studies Program (2014-2016) and the Graduate Advisor of Record for the PhD in Interdisciplinary Learning and Teaching program (2014-2016).

-Additionally, Dr. Berry completed a Scholar-in-Residence appointment at the University of North Carolina at Chapel Hill in 2016.
+Additionally, Theodorea Regina Berry completed a Scholar-in-Residence appointment at the University of North Carolina at Chapel Hill June 1 – August 1, 2016.

-Dr. Berry has received numerous awards, including the 2014 Critics Choice Award from the American Educational Studies Association for her work as co-editor and contributing author of The Evolving Significance of Race: Living, Learning, and Teaching (2012, Peter Lang, with Sherick Hughes).
-In 2016, she was inducted into the Professors of Curriculum Honorary Society and received the Derrick Bell Legacy Award from the Critical Race Studies in Education Association as a leading scholar in the field of critical race theory.
+Dr. Theodorea Berry is the recipient of the 2021 recipient of the William H. Watkins Award from the Society of Professor of Education for her work in theoretical scholar-activism in education and the 2014 Critics Choice Award from the American Educational Studies Association for her work as co-editor and contributing author of The Evolving Significance of Race: Living, Learning, and Teaching (2012, Peter Lang, with Sherick Hughes).
+She was inducted into the Professors of Curriculum Honorary Society in April 2016.
+In June 2016, Dr. Berry received the Derrick Bell Legacy Award from the Critical Race Studies in Education Association as a leading scholar in the field of critical race theory.

-As an active member of the community, Dr. Berry is a Diamond Life member of Delta Sigma Theta Sorority, Inc.
+As an active member of the community, Dr. Theodorea Regina Berry is a member of the Florida Diversity Council and a Diamond Life member of Delta Sigma Theta Sorority, Inc. She also serves as a cantor in her home parish, St. Andrews Catholic Community in Orlando, Florida.